Loysburg, Pennsylvania

 Loysburg is an unincorporated community in the Morrisons Cove area of South Woodbury Township, Bedford County, Pennsylvania, United States.
 It lies along Pennsylvania Route 36 and the Yellow Creek near the Loysburg Gap in Tussey Mountain.
-Once named "Pattonville" in 1844 but was renamed back to Loyburg in 1864.
+Once named "Pattonville" in 1844 but was renamed back to Loysburg in 1864.
 Northern Bedford County Middle/High School is located in the area.